Skip to content

 1. Sodium: High sodium intake can increase the risk of kidney stones by promoting calcium excretion through urine.
 To reduce sodium, limit processed foods, canned soups, and fast food.
 Opt for fresh fruits and vegetables, and cook at home to control your sodium intake.

-2. Animal Protein: Diets high in animal protein, especially red meat and poultry, can lead to higher levels of uric acid and calcium in your urine.
+2. Animal Protein: Diets high in animal protein, especially red meat and poultry, can lead to higher uric acid and calcium levels in your urine.
 These substances can contribute to stone formation.
-Consider incorporating more plant-based protein sources like legumes, tofu, and nuts into your meals to reduce the risk.
+To reduce the risk, consider incorporating more plant-based protein sources like legumes, tofu, and nuts.

-Foods High in Oxalates: Think Twice Before Eating
+High Oxalate Foods List: Think Twice Before Eating

 • Spinach